 Socket: LGA1151 | Chipset: Z390 | Memory: DDR4 4400 MHz, Up to 128GB | Audio: Realtek ALC1220-VB codec | Multi GPU Support: AMD Quad-GPU CrossFire + NVIDIA Quad-GPU SLI | Form Factor: ATX

-The Gigabyte Aorus Ultra is definitely going to squeeze out the performance from your i7 8700K chips as the motherboard itself uses a Z390 chip which is designed to handle the 9the and 10th gen processors.
+The Gigabyte Aorus Ultra is definitely going to squeeze out the performance from your i7 8700K chips as the motherboard itself uses a Z390 chip which is designed to handle the 9th gen processors (Listed as one of the best motherboards for i5 9600k & i7 9700k).
 Thus, handling the coffee lake i7 8700K is absolutely an easy task for this one.
 Well, if you are carrying a pretty decent budget in your pockets and want to buy a beast performance out of your motherboard, the Aorus Ultra is made for you only.